 The proposals are considered to have a minimal impact on human rights (such as the right to respect for private and family life and the right to peaceful enjoyment of property).
 However, the Council is entitled to affect these rights where it is in accordance with the law, necessary (in the interests of public safety or economic well-being, to prevent disorder and crime, to protect health, or to protect the rights and freedoms of others), in pursuit of a legitimate aim and proportionate to do so.
 The proposal(s) within this report are considered to be in accordance with the law, necessary, in pursuit of a legitimate aim and proportionate.

 7. SOURCE OF FINANCE

-The scheme is included in the 25/2026 Local Active Travel and Safety Programme.
+This proposal is being funded through the 2025/26 Local Active Travel & Safety Programme.

 8. CONSULTATION REQUIREMENT